-Students take one Division I seminar, innovative courses taught by teams of faculty in different fields, all focused on a single question of contemporary relevance.
-Each seminar embeds different disciplinary approaches, enabling students’ learning about a wide range of skills and approaches to the topic.
-Staff educators on the teaching teams support skill building in communication, collaboration, and intercultural competence, and also organize workshops that orient students to Hampshire’s academic program and available resources, and peer mentors additionally support students’ learning inside and outside of the classroom.
-Division I seminars are sized in order to shift between small and larger groups to enable flexibility in facilitating cohort-based experiences of learning in community with others.
+Students are required to enroll in a Division I seminar during their first semester at Hampshire , typically the fall semester.
+Each of these seminars is linked with several others focused on a single question of contemporary relevance.
+These seminar clusters embed different disciplinary approaches, enabling students to study a wide range of approaches to the topic.
+Staff educators on teaching teams working with seminar faculty, support skill building in communication, collaboration, and intercultural competence.
+They also organize workshops that orient students to Hampshire’s academic program and available resources.
+Peer mentors additionally support student learning inside and outside of the classroom.

-Since exposure to curricular areas including the sciences, culture and human experience, the arts and design, and race and power are built into the transdisciplinary approaches of the Division I seminars, there are no additional distribution requirements in the first year.
-Students in their first year choose at least five additional elective courses based on their own interests.
+Exposure to curricular areas including the sciences, culture and human experience, the arts and design, and race and power are built into the transdisciplinary approaches of Division I seminars.
+Because of this, there are no additional course requirements in the first year other than completing at least six additional elective courses based on student interests.

-In addition to the seven courses, students must complete campus-engaged learning activities (CEL-1) totaling a minimum of 40 hours, approximately equal to course contact hours.
+In addition to the seven courses, students must complete Campus-Engaged Learning activities (CEL-1) totaling a minimum of 40 hours of active engagement.
 Of these, 20 hours will involve participation in campus educational events focused on diversity, inclusion, equity and access in order to expand intercultural competencies; and 20 hours will consist of campus activities/projects of the student’s choice that meet the goals of the requirement to work collaboratively in community and meet a community need.
-The student will document the fulfillment of the CEL-1 and reflect on their CEL-1 experience in the Division I retrospective essay.
+Students will document fulfillment of the CEL-1 and reflect on their CEL-1 experience in the Division I retrospective essay.

-Note for first-year entrants with advanced standing: carefully read the advanced standing description and contact CASA with questions.
+Note for first-year entrants with advanced standing: college courses and exams taken prior to matriculation may be used towards Division I requirements with certain limitations.
+Students who think they may be eligible, should carefully read the advanced standing policy and contact CASA with questions.